Knecht leads No. 8 Tennessee against Arkansas after 22-point game - WTOP News

 BOTTOM LINE: No. 8 Tennessee visits the Arkansas Razorbacks after Dalton Knecht scored 22 points in Tennessee’s 85-69 loss to the Texas A&M Aggies.

-The Razorbacks have gone 9-4 at home.
-Arkansas is eighth in the SEC scoring 76.0 points while shooting 44.8% from the field.
+The Razorbacks are 9-4 on their home court.
+Arkansas is 4-0 in games decided by less than 4 points.

-The Volunteers have gone 7-3 against SEC opponents.
-Tennessee scores 79.5 points while outscoring opponents by 11.5 points per game.
+The Volunteers are 7-3 in SEC play.
+Tennessee is fourth in the SEC with 25.2 defensive rebounds per game led by Josiah-Jordan James averaging 4.8.

-Arkansas makes 44.8% of its shots from the field this season, which is 6.1 percentage points higher than Tennessee has allowed to its opponents (38.7%).
+Arkansas scores 76.0 points, 8.0 more per game than the 68.0 Tennessee allows.
 Tennessee averages 8.7 made 3-pointers per game this season, 0.9 more makes per game than Arkansas gives up.

-The Razorbacks and Volunteers match up Wednesday for the first time in conference play this season.
+The Razorbacks and Volunteers meet Wednesday for the first time in SEC play this season.

 Knecht is scoring 20.3 points per game and averaging 4.8 rebounds for the Volunteers.
-Zakai Zeigler is averaging 2.1 made 3-pointers over the last 10 games for Tennessee.
+Zakai Zeigler is averaging 14.6 points and 3.6 rebounds over the last 10 games for Tennessee.

 LAST 10 GAMES: Razorbacks: 3-7, averaging 67.8 points, 33.0 rebounds, 10.2 assists, 5.8 steals and 6.3 blocks per game while shooting 40.5% from the field.
 Their opponents have averaged 79.7 points per game.